 - San Jose - This city is perhaps best known as a major tech hub, but countless tourists can confirm it's one of the finest places to see in Silicon Valley.

-- Henry W. Coe State Park - Combining gorgeous canyons and awe-inspiring greenery, this is one of the ultimate inland attractions the drive has to offer.
+- Henry W. Coe State Park - Combining gorgeous canyons and awe-inspiring greenery, this is one of the drive's ultimate inland attractions.